mahaloz/decompilation-wiki/docs/fundamentals/evaluation.md

 That work categorized and identified many errors that occur when decompiling a binary.

 Other work has identified general methods by which we may test the _correctness_ of decompilation[^14].
-Relatadely, some structuring work has attempted to measure this through recompiliability[^2].
+Relatedly, some structuring work has attempted to measure this through recompiliability[^2].

+## Dataset Generation
+The question of "what dataset?" to use has also been an issue in decompilation.
+Additionally, compiled binaries can sometimes be hard to access.
+Some related work has explored ways to generate bigger binary datasets for the evaluation of binary tools like decompilers[^17].

 [^1]: Cifuentes, Cristina.
 Reverse compilation techniques.
 Queensland University of Technology, Brisbane, 1994.